pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/DATABASE-UPGRADE-FROM-1.5-TO-1.6.md

 ## Backup current configuration

-Backup your latest mongodb configuration file.
+Connect to each of your cores and backup your latest mongodb configuration file.
 It should be located in your `${PRYV_CONF_ROOT}/pryv/mongodb/conf/` folder.

 ## Backup current database